oils-for-unix/oils/doc/shell-idioms.md

 Shell Language Idioms
 =====================

-These are like [Oil Language Idioms](idioms.html), but the advice also applies to other Unix shells.
+These are like the [Oil vs. Shell Idioms](idioms.html), but the advice also applies to other Unix shells.

 <div id="toc">
 </div>